SeuntjensLab/Easy_HCR/README.md

 We recommend installing all the required dependencies through [Miniconda](https://docs.conda.io/en/latest/miniconda.html), allowing the script to run inside a dedicated environment without interfering or causing conflicts with the host computer.
 After installing Miniconda, open Anaconda Prompt (on Windows) or a terminal on Linux and macOS

-Navigate to inside the downloaded folder containing the script by using the following command on Windows
+Navigate inside the downloaded folder containing the script by using the following command on Windows

     cd /d *replace this with the full path of the folder*